The aim of this article is to explain the process of the Automation Rule by specific examples. It contains some examples listed below;

 3) In some cases, the customer has a specific rule to manage the order.
-International Order has a special rule, and rules can change country to country so that example shows if the order exceeds the number of line items, you have to examine order before Customs Review.
+International Order has a special rule, and rules can change from country to country so that example shows if the order exceeds the number of line items, you have to examine the order before Customs Review.

 4) Logiwa has a flexible structure so either high volume or average volume, you can manage your process.
-For instance, if you have N number of warehouses and all these warehouses have a different process, you can change the warehouse through the Automation Rule.
+For instance, if you have an N number of warehouses and all these warehouses have a different process, you can change the warehouse through the Automation Rule.
 In that example, if the order provides store country and the number of product actions, the rule will be assigned to another warehouse.

 6) The address line is another trigger to manage the rule.